 Generally, keywords can be broken down into tiers.

 Below that, you have tertiary keywords.
 These are keywords that are either longer and more specific (like “landscaping ideas for low light”), or they’re lower in interest and volume (like “landscaping rocks”).
-Targeting them will be easier since there’s less competition, so you’ll rank better for a standard amount of effort.
+To target keywords will be easier since there’s less competition, so you’ll rank better for a standard amount of effort.
 However, since interest (and thus search volume) are low, the value of ranking for these keywords is also low.
 Usually, you’ll want around 30 or so of these keywords, though the list will change frequently.

-However, tertiary keywords serve an essential function; they help tell Google that you’re a well-rounded company rather than a narrow/niche company.
+However, tertiary target keywords serve an essential function; they help tell Google that you’re a well-rounded company rather than a narrow/niche company.
 If all you do is mow lawns, all the other landscaping keywords aren’t relevant.
 Google might prefer to share you if you provide many landscaping services because you offer more to potential users.

 Below this, you have less-relevant, lower-volume keywords.
-These are keywords that aren’t hugely valuable to you or users; a few niche users might care a lot about them, but they won’t be beneficial for most people.
+These are target keywords that aren’t hugely valuable to you or users; a few niche users might care a lot about them, but they won’t be beneficial for most people to target keywords.
 They are, essentially, the “cover the bases” keywords.
 It’s good to use them to capture the stray user now and then, but they aren’t worth spending a ton of time focusing on them.
 These can be niche keywords like “landscaping jobs” that are relevant to you but not to your services specifically.
 They can also be keywords relevant to very niche interests, like “landscaping patio construction” or “wholesale landscaping supplies.”
 You can target as many of these as you want.

 Sound Complex?
 Let Us Handle It